Find a Lender-Approved Local Conveyancer in Leaves Green

 Residential Landlord and Tenant Conveyancing solicitors in Leaves Green

-The firms listed below are a small selection of solicitors in Leaves Green practicing in landlord and tenant law and on the regulations governing different types of tenancies.
-This may include advice on Service charge disputes
+The firms listed below are a non-comprehensive list of solicitors in Leaves Green practicing in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on Court proceedings for possession

 • Edridges & Drummonds, Crossways Parade, Selsdon Park Road, South Croydon, Surrey, CR2 8JJ